MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-upgrade.md

 1. Log in to the session host machine.

-2. If you haven’t already done so, perform the update for the Microsoft Dynamics GP desktop client components.
+2. If you haven’t already done so, perform the update for the [!INCLUDE[prodshort](../includes/prodshort.md)] desktop client components.
 Be sure that the desktop client on the session host machine is working properly before you continue this upgrade procedure.

-3. From the Microsoft Dynamics GP installation media, double-click the Setup.exe file to open the Microsoft Dynamics GP installation window.
+3. From the [!INCLUDE[prodshort](../includes/prodshort.md)] installation media, double-click the Setup.exe file to open the [!INCLUDE[prodshort](../includes/prodshort.md)] installation window.

 4. Click Web Components and then click **Install**.